olexiy-logvinov/milo/README.md

    * deleting user
    * editing user

 * created two template tags - "allowed" and "bizzfuzz"
+* wrote several unit tests in tests.py
 * added a [link for downloading users csv file](http://127.0.0.1:8000/export_to_csv) on a home page.
 Exporting users to a native xlsx file format would require installing **openpyxl** library, so I decided to save time and use a standard **csv** library instead.

 ### Additional Info